 - A pack of cards

-And we’re set for our next adventure…
+And I’m set for my next adventure…